-i).Students who lost their parents and failed to raise the balance on their school fees of \$320 for the 2015 academic year. ii).
-A loan of \$650 was advanced to a former attachee to assist him with his fees on condition that they will repay it or return to A Ltd as an employee.
-The attachee migrated to United Kingdom upon completion of his studies without settling the debt and has since been avoiding communication for two years. iii).
+- i).
+For students who lost their parents to death and initially thought they could raise the balance on their school fees of \$320 for the year 2015 academic year. - ii).
+A loan of \$650 was advanced to a former attachee for fee in the final year of an undergraduate degree program on condition that they will repay it or return to AU to serve AU.
+The attachee migrated to United Kingdom upon completion of the degree and has since been avoiding communication for two years. - iii).
 A student tuition 2013 debt of \$540 which has been written off in December 2015 was subsequently recovered.
 The commissioner has granted an allowable deduction at the year end.
-Required:

-Discuss the income tax implication for the year ended 31 December 2019 of the transactions above taking note of the following: i).
-Your discussion should focus on the tax implication:
+Discuss the income tax implication for the year ended 31 December 2019 of the transactions and the above NOTES:

+- i).
+Note 1.
+Your discussion should focus on the tax implication: - a. in the hands of the candidate b. in the hands of AU (30 marks)